-- What other tools they could be using – including those by your competitors, and other products tangentially related to their operation?
+- What other tools could they be using – including those by your competitors, and other products tangentially related to their operation?

 You will get a sufficient idea about keywords after you answer these questions.
-This will give you your SEED KEYWORDS.
+This will give you your seed keywords.

 Selecting the right keywords to target is of prime importance.
 Your ultimate goal with keyword research should be one primary keyword with 5-7 secondary keywords.